 - Fewer females became pregnant with implantation rates reduced.

-The Breast Cancer Fund lists hydramethylnon as a reproductive toxin and potential environmental contributor to the development of breast cancer.
+The Fluoride Action Network Pesticide Project lists hydramethylnon as a possible human carcinogen and endocrine disruptor with the potential to be an environmental contributor to the development of cancer.

-While the EPA, local school administrators and your local hardware store seem to think this stuff is harmless, as a mother attempting to raise healthy children who hopes to have grandchildren one day, I will opt out, thank you very much.
+While the EPA, local school administrators, and your local hardware store seem to think this stuff is harmless, as a mother attempting to raise healthy children who hope to have grandchildren one day, I will opt out, thank you very much.

 Natural Fire Ant Killer That Works!